Meekz-h/caloriesplanner/journals/Diana_Angarita.md

 day 11 (April 4/2023):
     1. -Finished working on MainPage, we will add more styling to it after we finish working on the authentication.
-    2. Started working on the authentication for the front-end.
+    2. Started working on the authentication for the front-end. day 12 (April 5/2023):
+    1. -Today we stopped to understand more about the authentication with redux toolkit
+    2. finished working in the login form.